Quartz with Inclusions, aka Included Quartz

 Rutilated and Tourmalinated Quartz

 Rutile is known for its needle-like crystals, which are composed primarily of titanium dioxide.
-These crystals, which grow within quartz over millions of years, resemble fine strands of hair.
+These crystals, which grow within the quartz over millions of years, resemble fine strands of hair.
 For this reason, they're sometimes called Venus hair or Cupid's darts.

 Quartz included with tourmaline is known as tourmalinated quartz.
+Tourmaline and rutile are two different minerals.

 Both rutilated and tourmalinated quartz are widely used for gemstones.
 Although sometimes faceted, cabochons are more common.